canonical/mlflow-operator/docs/tutorial/mlflow.rst

 .. note:: The model name here can be anything.
 In this tutorial, ``kubeflow`` is being used because you may want to deploy MLflow along with Kubeflow, and in that case, the model name must be ``kubeflow``.

 Deploy MLflow bundle
 --------------------
 MicroK8s uses ``inotify`` to interact with the file system.
-Large MicroK8s deployment sometimes exceed the default ``inotify`` limits.
+This may lead to situations where large MicroK8s deployments exceed the default ``inotify`` limits.
 To increase the limits, run the following commands:

 .. code-block:: bash